napudumaran/Learning-Documentation-and-Projects/notes/Setting_Up_Virt_Manager.md

 Everything here is the same as before, except this time we’re telling `systemctl` to start the service right now instead of waiting until the next reboot.

+`Libvertd` is a service that needs also needs user permissions to access.
+This typically means that if we aren't a part of that "group", we won't be able to use the service even though the service is on.
+We can do that by following this command.
+<code>sudo usermod -aG libvert $USER</code>

+Here's a breakdown on what each word means in this command line that has been covered previously
+- `usermod` is a tool that allows modification of user accounts
+- `-a` means to append, or add onto.
+Please not that when modifying files, some files are essentially text files.
+Without appending, or adding onto, you will essentially completely overwrite the previous file.
+- the `G` portion of `-aG` stands for groups.
+This is the "flag" or option we are modifying for.
+- `$USER` is our current username.
+This is variable marked with a `$` is configured by linux by default to mean our current username.

+Once we finish adding ourselves to the group membership associated with the service `libvertd`, we will need to log out and log back in for the changes to take affect.

 Now, we can start grabbing operating systems and setting them up with virt-manager using legacy boot (BIOS).
 Note that we did install the `ovmf` package in order to emulate UEFI boot, so in order to emulate modern hardware rather than legacy boot, the instructions are as follows.

 We need to create a folder (directory) for `QEMU` (the engine that emulates CPU, memory, and storage) to store and write the virtualized UEFI variables to.
 UEFI needs a writable location because it stores boot entries and settings — just like on a real motherboard.
 The typical path is as follows.